kayserifserif/kayserifserif.place/_drafts/2024-04-11-reckless-romanticism.md

 ---
 layout: post
-title: Smallness — 5 months in
+title: Making a poetry bot with reckless romanticism and an unchecked corpus
 description: A reflection on my generative poetry bot.
 ---

-On my poetry bot, and a reckless word list

 ## A short history